SeanDS/datalog/README.md

 ## Prerequisites
 Python 2.7+ (not tested with Python 3, but possibly works)

 PicoLog ADC 20/24 hardware and driver (libpicohrdl).
 The driver is not, as of the time of writing, publicly available but can be obtained by [asking the support staff nicely](https://www.picotech.com/support/topic21751.html).
+You need to connect the hardware and install the driver before using this software, of course.

+## Use
+The main functionality is implemented in `picolog/hrdl/adc.py` and this class can be used on its own.
+The documentation should help to get you started.
+An example of the data server is provided in `examples/server.py`.
+Just run it in Python with your ADC 20/24 connected.

 ## Contributing
 I welcome contributions to the codebase - just open a pull request!